go-vela/site/content/installation/worker/reference/_index.md

 This section contains a list of all variables that must be provided to the worker.

-### VELA_QUEUE_ADDR

-This configuration variable is used by the [queue component](/docs/installation/worker/reference/queue/) for the worker.

-Examples using this configuration variable are provided in the above reference documentation.

-This variable sets a fully qualified URL to the queue instance for pulling workloads provided by the [server](/docs/installation/server/).

-The variable should be provided as a `string`.

-{{% alert title="Note:" color="primary" %}}
-This variable should match [the `VELA_QUEUE_ADDR` variable](/docs/installation/server/reference/#vela_queue_addr) provided to the server.
-{{% /alert %}}

 ### VELA_QUEUE_DRIVER

 This configuration variable is used by the [queue component](/docs/installation/worker/reference/queue/) for the worker.